BG3-Community-Library-Team/bg3-community/Tutorials/General/Basic/adding-mod-dependencies.md

 ### Closing thoughts

 Adding dependencies to your mod is a great way to leverage the work of other mod authors and build on top of their work so that you can focus on achieving your vision.
+Adding them to your meta.lsx ensures that load order is correct (and versions, potentially).
 In the end, however, it's your mod, and you should do what you want with it.
 I just hope that my tools and writings can nudge the community into a more collaborative direction!